No passwords, No popups, No cost

 2007

-A. For the purposes of a grammar school or early high school science project, yes you certainly can, Joe!
+A. For the purposes of a school science project, yes you can, Joe!
 Please see our FAQ: "How Electroplating Works".

-For practical electroplating we'd need details of what you hope to do, though.
-Look into Faraday's Law because plating is energy intensive and that AAA battery is only going to be able to electroplate a very thin layer of metal on an item the size of a quarter before it's exhausted.
+For practical electroplating probably not, though.
+Look into Faraday's Law because plating is energy intensive and that AAA battery is only going to be able to electroplate a very thin layer of metal on an item the size of a dime before it's exhausted.

-To understand this, simply recognize that a battery and a plating cell are actually the same thing -- but in electroplating we use a bigger battery or power supply to overpower the battery formed by the plating cell and force it to run in reverse.
-Your AAA battery doesn't move a lot of metal within it, so it can't move much metal outside of it.
+To understand why, recognize that a battery and a plating cell are actually the same thing running in opposite directions -- in electroplating we use a bigger battery or power supply to overpower the battery formed by the plating cell and force it to run in reverse.
+Your tiny AAA battery isn't going to win this battle of batteries except when plating a very small part.

 Ted Mooney, finishing.com